Need to end your car insurance coverage? Do it with a simple phone call.

-Remember that it’s illegal to drive without auto insurance in all states except New Hampshire and Virginia.
+But remember that it’s illegal to drive without at least the minimum auto insurance.
 Make sure you understand your state’s requirements for car insurance to avoid any unnecessary repercussions.
-Some states require you to carry insurance on a vehicle until you turn in your license plates, so be aware that Liberty Mutual may directly notify your state of your cancellation.
+Some states require you to carry insurance on a vehicle until you turn in your license plate, so be aware that Liberty Mutual may directly notify your state of your cancellation.

 Yes.
 It is your right to can cancel your policy at any time.
 But don’t just stop paying your insurance premium.
 You must notify Liberty Mutual that you want to cancel your policy.

 What should I consider before cancelling my policy?

 - Does your state require proof of new insurance?
 It is illegal to drive without car insurance, so make sure there is no lapse in your coverage by having new car insurance in place before canceling your current policy.

 - When is the best time to cancel or switch providers?
 Life changes like getting married, buying a house or having a baby might be good times to shop around for a new policy.
 If your credit score has increased, check with your provider to see if this might lower your costs.
 Earning a college degree also might bring down your insurance premium.
 Experts also recommend shopping around for a new policy once a year.

 - How much time do I need to switch policies?
 When cancelling by phone, your cancellation can be effective immediately.
 Or you can set a date in the future for when you would like your coverage to end.

 Should I cancel or adjust my policy?